 If you hold shares in street name through a broker and do not provide your broker with voting instructions, your shares may constitute "broker non-votes."
 Generally, broker non-votes occur on a matter when a broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given by the beneficial owner.
 In tabulating the voting result for any particular proposal, shares that constitute broker non-votes are considered present for purpose of determining a quorum but are not considered entitled to vote or votes cast on that proposal.
-Thus, a broker non-vote will make a quorum more readily attainable, but, except as otherwise disclosed herein, broker non-votes will not affect the outcome of any matter being voted on at the meeting, assuming that a quorum is obtained.
+Thus, a broker non-vote will make a quorum more readily attainable, but, broker non-votes will not affect the outcome of any matter being voted on at the meeting, assuming that a quorum is obtained.

 If your shares are held in street name and you do not instruct your broker on how to vote your shares, your brokerage firm, in its discretion, may either leave your shares unvoted or vote your shares on "routine" matters.
-The proposal to amend the Certificate of Incorporation (Proposal 2) and the proposal to ratify the appointment of our independent registered public accounting firm for the current fiscal year (Proposal 3) are considered routine matters.
-Under the rules of the New York Stock Exchange, or the NYSE, the election of directors (Proposal 1), the advisory vote on our executive compensation (Proposal 4), and the advisory vote on the frequency of future advisory votes on executive compensation (Proposal 5) are not considered routine matters and, consequently, without your voting instructions, your broker cannot vote your uninstructed shares on these proposals.
+The proposal to ratify the selection of our independent registered public accounting firm for the current fiscal year (Proposal 2) is considered a routine matter.
+Under the rules of the New York Stock Exchange, or the NYSE, the election of directors (Proposal 1) and the advisory vote on our executive compensation (Proposal 3) are not considered routine matters and, consequently, without your voting instructions, your broker cannot vote your uninstructed shares on these proposals.